SonMaxime/discord-tts-fr/README.md

 # discord-tts
-Node.js module to make your discord bot talk
+Node.js module to make your discord bot talk but in French.